larryscanniello/BotsinMazes/README.txt

 0 - open square
 1 - closed square; bots cannot move to these
-2 - fire square; if bot is in same square as fire, game over 5 - fire extinguisher
+2 - fire square; if bot is in same square as fire, then that bot is done 5 - fire extinguisher
 10 - bot 1
 100 - bot 2